JNRowe/jnrowe-misc/doc/removed.rst

 ``hpodder``
 '''''''''''

-    Haskell support is too brittle to keep this.
+    Haskell support was too brittle to keep this, and ``castget`` is a reasonable replacement.

 :Reason: Culled
 :Commit: ecf3e6886a0586acfb3fdd64b62ddf4a871b8486